rhowell7/rhowell7/README.md

 Here are some projects I've been working on recently:

 - Job Scraper: An open-source tool to help job seekers find and filter new opportunities
-- Home Automation: Various IoT and automation setups, including smart gardening and security integration
+- Home Automation: Various IoT and automation setups, including a smart chicken coop and security integration
 - Community Organizer: Local block club president, leading efforts to keep our neighborhood safe and beautiful